 (iv) Criteria for discharge and change in level of care.

-(c) Treatment plans shall be reviewed every ninety days and at each assessment.
+(c) Treatment plans shall be reviewed at least every ninety days and at each assessment.

 (4) Treatment contracts

 (a) The treatment contract shall be explained in language understood by the youth and/or parent, custodian or guardian.

 (i) Responsibilities of the youth;